 -Food Production- the gallons of water from the sinks and showers can be used for all year growing produce indoors.

 If you are just a little bit green and want to learn how people push self-sustainability to the ultimate limit, this place is for you!
 Whether you’re driving by, want to plan a stay in one of these wonders, tour the interior, or even build your own, definitely check them out!
-It’s all so truly outstanding and incredibly inspiring!
+It’s all so genuinely outstanding and incredibly inspiring!

 A stay here is definitely on my radar for my next visit to this region!
 It’s located just down the road from The Rio Grande Overlook Bridge and was on our journey from Ojo Caliente to Taos Pueblo, making it a convenient stay while visited either or both of those attractions.
-It’s also located just near the ski mountains so it’s really a perfect stay any time of year!
+It’s also located just near the ski mountains, so it’s a perfect stay any time of year!

 Don’t forget to check out the Rio Grande (seen above) and look for the long-horned cattle on the side of the roads nearby!